rupeshratan820/aron-web2/website/docs/ARCHITECTURE.md

 ## Firebase Auth

 Configure Firebase Authentication with a custom Discord OIDC provider.
-Use provider id `oidc.discord`, scope `identify`, and the GitHub Pages callback domain in Firebase authorized domains.
+Use provider id `oidc.discord` and scope `identify`.

+In Firebase Console > Authentication > Settings > Authorized domains, add the bare site host that serves the app, for example `rupeshratan820.github.io`.
+Do not include `https://`, the repository path, a trailing slash, or a hash route.

+In the Discord Developer Portal OAuth2 redirect list, use Firebase's auth handler URL for this project, for example `https://aron0-877c7.firebaseapp.com/__/auth/handler`, not the GitHub Pages URL.

 The website never stores Discord client secrets.
 Login uses Firebase Auth redirect/popup and reads Discord identity from the authenticated provider profile.